Realized vs Unrealized Crypto Gains: Tax on One, Books on Both (2026)

 | Spend crypto on goods/services | Unrealized fair-value change in the books |

 The exact list is jurisdiction-specific.
-France, for occasional investors, treats crypto-to-fiat/goods/services as the taxable disposal while crypto-to-crypto is generally deferred (see the FR calculation).
+France, for occasional investors, treats crypto-to-fiat, goods and services as the taxable disposal while crypto-to-crypto is generally deferred (see the FR calculation).
 A self-transfer is never the trigger (see internal transfer vs disposal).

 Why the books show what tax doesn't

 Accounting and tax diverge by design.
-Under US GAAP, ASU 2023-08 measures in-scope crypto at fair value, changes through net income — including unrealized ones — every period (see ASU 2023-08 and impairment vs fair value).
+Under US GAAP, ASU 2023-08 measures in-scope crypto at fair value with changes through net income, including unrealized ones, every period (see ASU 2023-08 and impairment vs fair value).
 So the financial statements can show a gain you have not realized for tax.
-That accounting movement is not, by itself, a taxable event — tax still follows realization unless a mark-to-market rule applies.
+That accounting movement is not, by itself, a taxable event: tax still follows realization unless a mark-to-market rule applies.
 The reconciliation between book and taxable income is where this difference is managed.

 The phantom-realization error